sponzillo/markbots/ask-and-sendinblue.md

 This simple chatbot gets user data through a dyna-form and then creates (or updates) a Contact on [Sendinblue](https://www.sendinblue.com/).

-To use this integration you need a Sendinblue API-KEY.
+To use this integration you need a **Sendinblue API-KEY**.
 Please follow the corresponding [Sendinblue docs](https://developers.sendinblue.com/docs) to learn how to create one.

-The main block is _askandsend_
+The main block is _askandsend_.

-This block first asks has a form configured to ask the follwing data, creating the corresponding attributes:
+This block uses a form to ask the follwing data, creating the corresponding chatbot attributes:

 * User first name.
 Attribute: _firstname_
 * User full name.
 Attribute: _lastname_